MetaBarj0/covertops-cmake-llvm/README.md

 `cmake`, for instance, variable definitions indicating which compiler to use, preprocessor defines, the generator, etc.

+## Default color

+One can customize the background color for the decoration associated to an uncovered region of code.
+Check the `cmakeLlvmCoverage.uncoveredCodeRegionBackground` color when editing `workbench: colorCustomization` in your settings.json file.
+The default value is `#FF0055` for all dark, light or high contrast themes.

 ## Designing simple code coverage targets with cmake

 Following is a small guide on how to design code coverage target for cmake